chen0040/spring-security-csrf-angular-4-demo/README.md

 This project contains demo codes on how to communicate an angular 4 project with a spring boot application that has spring security enabled.

+# Features

+* Simple spring boot web application with spring security and CSRF enabled
+* Java client to authenticate and communicate with the spring boot web application
+* Javascript client to authenticate and communicate with the spring boot web application
+* Angular 4 web application to authenticate and communicate with the spring boot web application

 # Spring Security

 ### spring-boot-application with spring security and CSRF enabled